dgroomes/github-pages-dynamic-viewer/wish-list.md

 * Support Chrome
 * Support Safari
 * Support Edge
-* IN PROGRESS De-react `<ul>` element creation
+* DONE De-react `<ul>` element creation
-  * IN PROGRESS Implementing requires addressing another problem: the clearing of existing content via the overly invasive `parentEl.innerHTML = '';` assignment in the shim.
+  * DONE Implementing requires addressing another problem: the clearing of existing content via the overly invasive `parentEl.innerHTML = '';` assignment in the shim.
 That assignment was always a shortcoming but now it is revealing itself as a real problem because it causes the `h3` "Configuration" heading to be deleted.
 How to solve this?
 This is the heavy-hitting stuff and it would require us to actually re-implement React's virtual DOM diffing and other